-Ticks are endemic throughout most of Europe and there are dozens of different species, with distribution varying with biology, climate and geographical location.
+Ticks are endemic throughout most of Europe and there are more than 12 different species, with distribution varying with biology, climate and geographical location.
 Generally tick infestation is highly seasonal with peaks in the spring and in the autumn.

-- For more information on TBDs see ESCCAP Guideline 05: Control of Vector-Borne Diseases in Dogs and Cats. - Current distribution maps and therapy tables by country or region can be found on www.esccap.org - D Photo courtesy of Ghent University.
+For more information on TBDs see ESCCAP Guideline 5: Control of Vector-Borne Diseases in Dogs and Cats.

+Current distribution maps and therapy tables by country or region can be found on www.esccap.org

+D Photo courtesy of Ghent University.